Complexity of Hyperscaling Violating Theories at Finite Cutoff: Discussions

 \section{Discussions}

 In this paper we have studied holographic complexity for geometries with hyperscaling violating factor with a finite radial cutoff.
-We have observed that setting a finite UV cutoff would enforce us to have a cutoff behind the horizon whose value is fixed by the UV cutoff.
-It, indeed, confirms our previous studies presented in \cite{Akhavan:2018wla} where the same question has been addressed for black brane solutions of Einstein gravity.
-Of course, to reach the desired result it was crucial to consider the contribution of all conter terms.
+We have observed that setting a finite UV cutoff would enforce us to have a cutoff behind the horizon of which the value is fixed by the UV cutoff. {{It is worth noting that for $\theta\rightarrow 0$ and $z\rightarrow 1$, (\ie \, in the relativistic limit) we recover all of the results previously reported in \cite{Akhavan:2018wla} and thus our current results,}} indeed, confirm our previous studies presented in \cite{Akhavan:2018wla} in which the same question has been addressed for black brane solutions of Einstein gravity.
+Of course, to reach the desired result it was crucial to consider the contribution of all counter terms.
 In particular, we have seen that certain counter term must be added on the behind the horizon cutoff.

-In course of study the complexity at the finite cutoff we had to compute boundary energy momentum tensor at a finite cutoff which, in turns, required to find all counter terms to get finite free energy that also results to desired entropy of black brane.
+In course of study the complexity at the finite cutoff we had to compute boundary energy momentum tensor at a finite cutoff which, in turns, required to find all counter terms to get finite free energy that also results in the desired entropy of black brane.

 Following \cite{McGough:2016lol} one may expect to have a possible interpretation of setting a redial cutoff in the gravity side in terms of a $T\bar{T}$ like deformation of the dual theory.
 Actually as we have already mentioned for the model under consideration the trace condition is given by \be z\Th^t_t+\frac{d_e}{d}\Th^i_i=0, \ee indicating that the model enjoys some certain scaling symmetry that is known as hyperscaling violating symmetry.
 Let us now put the theory at a finite cutoff in which one would expect that the corresponding cutoff breaks the scaling symmetry leading to a non-vanishing trace condition.
 Of course, this can be seen from explicit expressions we have for the energy momentum tensor of the solution \eqref{solution}.
 In fact, at leading order one has \be z\Tt^t_t+\frac{d_e}{d}\Tt^i_i=-\frac{4\pi G}{r_c^{d_e+z}} {(d_e+z)(d_e+1-z)} \frac{r_h^{2(d_e+z)}}{(16\pi G)^2}\propto \frac{E^2}{r_c^{d_e+z}}\,. \ee Here the energy momentum tensor of the cutoff theory, $\Tt$, is defined at the radial cutoff $r_c$ as follows \be \Tt_\mu^\nu=r_c^{d_e+z-\theta_e} T_\mu^\nu\,, \ee that clearly reduces to $\Th$ as the cutoff approaches infinity: $r_c\rightarrow \infty$.
 It is then interesting to investigate whether the right hand side of the trace condition can be written in terms of the energy momentum tensor itself.
 Actually the fact that the right hand side is proportional to energy squared indicates that such an expectation might be reasonable.